HardySimpson/zlog/README.md

 There are 3 important concepts in zlog: categories, formats and rules.

 Categories specify different kinds of log entries.
-In the zlog source code, category is a `zlog_cateogory_t *` variable.
+In the zlog source code, category is a `zlog_category_t *` variable.
 In your program, different categories for the log entries will distinguish them from each other.

 Formats describe log patterns, such as: with or without time stamp, source file, source line.